ember-learn/upgrade-guide/README.md

 ### Where to find lists of features and deprecations

-Please check the release notes and `CHANGELOG`.
+For consistency, we recommend relying on [Ember Blog - Releases](https://blog.emberjs.com/tag/releases/).
+If you want to learn more about a feature or deprecation, you can check the release notes and `CHANGELOG` in each project:

 - [Ember.js](https://github.com/emberjs/ember.js)
 - [Ember Data](https://github.com/emberjs/data)
 - [Ember CLI](https://github.com/ember-cli/ember-cli)

-You can also check [Ember Blog - Releases](https://blog.emberjs.com/tags/releases.html).

 ## Contributing